 We have been running a DR650 suspension special with the ADV Rider forum for a while, and it's hugely popular!
 We like the DR and it's workhorse like nature.
-Our aim is always maximum performance at minimum cost, so we offer these special prices for the following packages only:
+Our aim is always maximum performance at minimum cost, so we offer these special prices for the packages below only.

 Suspension Only $950

 New Fork Springs, V4s Valves in Forks, Damper Rod Modifications.
 Yacugar shock 21.29.154 .
 This shock offers amazing performance, similar to our modified stock shock plus rebound adjustment.
 We were very surprised when we ran it on the shock dyno at how good it is.
 It comes with a 7.5kg/mm spring suitable for up to 100kg

 New Fork Springs, V4s Valves in Forks, Damper Rod Modifications.
 Ohlins Shock (SU602).

 Suspension Only $1995

 Early model DR650's (1990-1995) used 41mm Forks, while 1996 on DR650's used 43mm Forks, both of them Kayaba Conventional units.
 There are differences, but both are very similar in terms of the way they work, so they end up getting the same kinds of tuning.
 And we stock a pretty darn big array of spring rates for both forks.